NadzeyK/rsschool-cv/cv.md

    **About myself**

-  In 2020, I had the opportunity to test a mobile app as a beta tester.
-It was fascinating and I realized that I needed to move in that direction.
-While continuing to work as a doctor, I completed courses in functional testing and am now studying frontend for general to understand the basics.
+Previously, I was successfully involved in testing and diagnosing people's health.
+Now I will be involved in mobile app and website testing.
+Working with people - good communication skills, health - attention to detail.
+Ready to learn and grow as a specialist!

  **Skills and Proficiency:**

-  1. HTML5
-  2. GIT, Github
-  3. Selenium
-  4. Postman
+ 1. bug reports in Jira
+ 2. Basic test design techniques.
+(Equivalence classes, boundary values.)
+ 3. Functional testing of mobile, web versions.
+ 4. Basic API queries in Postman.
+(GET, POST, DELETE, HEAD).
+ 5. CRUD operations in MySQl.
+ 6. Knowledge and understanding of working with Crome DevTools.
-  5. Charles Proxy
+ 7. Basic use of Charles Proxy
-  6. test case, bugs report, trr

-  ## **Code example**:

-     ''' const assert = require('chai').assert;
-         describe("Tests", () => {it("test", () => {
-    assert.strictEqual(numberToString(67), '67');
-    });    }); '''
+ 8. Understanding of Waterfall and Agile workflow
+ 9. Base markdown, read HTML, read JSON

 ## **Courses:**

+1. It academy "functional testing"
- 1. RS Schools Course «JavaScript/Front-end.
+2. RS Schools Course «JavaScript/Front-end.
 Stage 0» (in progress)

- 2. It academy "functional testing"*

 ## **Languages:**
 1. English - elementary